Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 .. code:: erlang

- get_superclasses() ->
-   [class_X,class_Y,...]).
+ -define(superclasses,[class_X,class_Y,...]).

 and as child classes override mother ones, when an incoming WOOPER message arrives the selected **method** should be the one defined in the last inheritance branch of the last child (if any), otherwise the one defined in the next to last branch of the last child, etc.

-Generally speaking, overriding in that case the relevant methods that were initially defined in the child class at the base of the diamond, in order that they perform explicitly a direct call to the wanted module, is by far the most reasonable solution, in terms of clarity and maintainability, compared to guessing which version of the method in the inheritance graph should be called.
+Generally speaking, overriding in that case the relevant methods that were initially defined in the child class at the base of the diamond, in order that they perform explicitly a direct call to the wanted module, is by far the most reasonable solution, in terms of clarity and maintainability, compared to trying to guess which version of the method in the inheritance graph should be called.

 Regarding the instance state, the **attributes** are set by the constructors, and the developer can select in which order the direct mother classes should be constructed.

-However, in such an inheritance scheme, the constructor of the class that sits at the top of a given diamond will be called multiple times.
+However, in such a diamond-shaped inheritance scheme, the constructor of the class that sits at the top of a given diamond will be called more than once.

 Any side-effect that it would induce would then occur as many times as this class is a common ancestor of the actual class; it may be advisable to create idempotent constructors in that case.